About a Girl (TV series)

-About a Girl is a Canadian comedy series which premiered on October 5, 2007 on Noggin's teen block, The N, in the U.S. and Global in Canada.
-It was the first scripted comedy on The N. The series ended with 13 episodes in only 1 season.
+About a Girl is a Canadian comedy television series that premiered on October 5, 2007, on Global in Canada and on Noggin's teen block, The N in the United States.
+It was the first scripted comedy on The N. After 13 episodes within a single season, no more new episodes were produced and it was never released on home media.

 Plot

 About a Girl centers around Amy Ryan, a college student who moves into a house off-campus when her dorm room turns out to be unacceptable.
 However, her new roommates are four guys.
 Things are not always smooth as she tries to either adjust to or change their habits and wrestles with her unrequited attraction to one of them.